Mohammed2023-224/Magento/Readme.md

   PS.
 To run this make sure that the setup file is configured to run locally with the required browser or all for parallel execution across browsers

 - Can handle most important configuration from the setup file from headless mode and window maximization etc.. (choose the value and let the project do the magic)

+- Don't choose a single browser and run the MVN CLaen Test command as this will cause the browser to run 3 times instead of the rest of the browsers

+- Tests may be unstable due to change in locators from devs or adding ads

 ## What can be enhanced